-Keep an eye on the auction to find out what they fetch come sale day.
+Keep an eye on the auction to find out what they fetch on sale day.

 A Fine pair of French inlaid walnut side tables, with pierced brass galleries.
-Although early 20th Century in date these tables are of fine quality and their being a pair makes them far more commercial than their single counterparts.
+Although early 20th Century not 18th Century in date, these tables are still of fine quality.
+Also, they're a pair, which bidders are attracted to and will pay a premium for.

 Are they worth a) £200-300 b) £500-800 c) £1000-1500 or d) £5000-8000

-Sir William MacTaggart, PRSA, RSW - oil painting on canvas, signed and has an inscription on the back.
-The client selling this piece brought it into us after he saw another by this artist featured on our website.
+Sir William MacTaggart, PRSA, RSW - oil painting on canvas.
+It's signed and has an inscription on the back.
+The vendor brought it to us after he saw another by the same artist featured on our website.

 Is it worth a) £200-500 b) £2000-4000 c) £4000-6000 or d) £7000-9000

-A George III rosewood and boxwood strung lowboy, the moulded top with re-entrant corners and quarter-strung top above an arrangement of two short drawers above one long drawer raised on cabriole legs with acanthus carved feet.
-With finely carved legs and the patina of hundreds of years of having been loved by generations...
+A George III rosewood and boxwood strung lowboy, the moulded top with re-entrant corners and quarter-strung top, above an arrangement of two short drawers above one long drawer, raised on cabriole legs with acanthus carved feet.
+Fine carving with the love and patina of a dozen generations...

 is it worth a) £80-120 b) £150-250 c) £300-400 or d) £400-600

 A pair of late 19th Century Chinese rouleau vases, each decorated in underglaze-blue with dragons, clouds and flaming pearls above waves, four character Kangxi marks in underglaz-blue, 30.5cms high.
-Always offering up surprises Chinese blue and white decorated vases have been in vouge for the past decade.
-Works with period marks are most desired but it's the quality of the painting which catches the eye.
-Remember they are a pair.
+Always with the capacity to surprise, period Chinese blue and white decorated vases with good provenance, have never been more sought after.
+Signed pieces are highly prized; the quality of the decoration is important; and what's more, they are a pair!

 But is it worth a) £200-300 b £)300-500 c) £800-1200 or d) £2000-5000

 A Late 19th Century KPM Berlin plaque painted after Heinrich Hofmann (1824-1911) with 'Christ in the temple', depicting the young Christ with five elders in a temple interior.
-With the world not quite as religious as it once was will this lot still catch the Modern Eye?
-Painting on ceramics is something KPM specialised in and their artists were the best in the world and could go into finite detail with their medium.
+With the world not quite as religious as it once was, does this lot still attract the Modern Eye?
+Please bear in mind that KPM specialised in painting on ceramics and their artists were the best in the world, working in intricate detail.